QVMAG is a place we always try to visit and should be on everyone’s list of things to do in Launceston.

 We love QVMAG.
 The Launceston Museum and Planetarium is one of the best things to do in Launceston in our opinion.
 While the Launceston Art Gallery has some fascinating and educational exhibits.

 Both sites have a great mix of history and education, with the museum being more scientific orientated with more fun activities to keep children entertained.
 And they’re both free!
 Which is amazing!

 Be prepared to spend a fair amount of time between both sites.
-We easily spent three hours at the Launceston Museum and two hours at the Launceston Art Gallery.
+We easily spent 3 hours at the Launceston Museum and 2 hours at the Launceston Art Gallery.
 There is just so much to see and do.

 - Launceston Tramway Museum